Knighthacks-2020-Team-BLNZ/BackEnd/README.md

 ## Note

 This repository serves as the backend as well as the connection to the google cloud database.
+## How the Algorithm Functions
+The algorithm first takes the request from the front end and parses out the requested user's type, whether it be for student or tutor.
+Then, the algorithm takes the subject the student/tutor, and finds the tutor/student in the Google SQL database who has the matching subject.
+The algorithm then weeds out anyone whose personalities would not match up well, according to the Myers Briggs Compatibility Chart.
+Finally, we use Spacy, a free software library for natural language processing, to compare the description of the student/tutor and the found tutors/students, and see who matches best.
+They are then organized by how similar their descriptions are, and the algorithm returns as a json format to whoever requested.

 ## Installation
 Install the necessary dependencies using pip/python command.